 There’s also a suggestion that common rosacea triggers could be a problem for periorificial dermatitis too, so it’s also worth checking your tolerance to the following foods.
 Some of them are foods that can cause contact dermatitis on sensitive skin, which may not be periorificial dermatitis as such, but is a condition that also causes inflammation around the mouth, if not the eyes.

 - Hot drinks

 Similar to many other inflammatory skin conditions, the triggers and symptoms of periocular dermatitis are different for different people.
 While some people might find their flares are definitely caused by one particular trigger - sunscreen or topical steroids, for example - others may not ever discover the root cause of their flares, but find that a combination of avoiding triggers, using gentle unperfumed skincare, and eating for the best possible skin health can help clear it up.

 We’d suggest keeping a trigger diary, noting what you eat and drink and looking out for flares, and eliminating any foods that you suspect could be problematic for a set period of time, reintroducing them one by one and checking for reactions.

-We’d recommend Daily Moisturising Cream or Balmonds Cooling Cream for hot, spotty patches, and Skin Salvation ointment for dry, sore or cracked areas.
-If your skin is particularly sensitive to occlusive ointments, go for creams over Skin Salvation, unless you’re sure you can tolerate beeswax.
+We’d recommend Daily Moisturising Cream or Balmonds Cooling Cream for moisturising hot and bothered skin, and Skin Salvation ointment for drier or super sensitive areas.
+(If your skin doesn't react well to occlusive ointments, go for creams over balms like Skin Salvation.)

 Always do a patch test behind your ear or inside your elbow before using any new skincare product on your face; leave for 24-48 hrs and check for any irritation, with the caveat that the face can react more strongly even than those areas, and will sometimes not tolerate even the gentlest of natural skincare.